Virtual-Coffee/virtualcoffee.io/src/resources/open-source/guide-to-os.md

 ---
-layout: layouts/default.njk
+layout: layouts/resources.njk
-title: Virtual Coffee's Guide to Open Source
+title: Guide to Open Source
-description: A user guide for current members to get the most out of Virtual Coffee.
+description: A Virtual Coffee guide to all things Open Source!
-hero: 'svg/undraw_product_teardown_elol.svg'
+hero: 'svg/undraw_To_do_list_re_9nt7.svg'
 heroHeader: 'Guide to Open Source'
-heroSubheader: A guide to help contributors, maintainers and event organizers understand and get the most out of open source.
+heroSubheader: 'A Virtual Coffee guide to all things Open Source!'
 tags: memberresources
+eleventyNavigation:
+  key: GuideToOpenSource
+  title: Guide to Open Source
+  excerpt: A Virtual Coffee guide to all things Open Source!
+  parent: OSS
-order: 1
+  order: 3
 ---

 {% textContainer %}